seanleong339/tp/docs/DeveloperGuide.md

 The `JsonSerializableAddressBook` converts the current ReCLIne into a JSON file using the 2 classes, `JsonAdaptedApplicant` and `JsonAdaptedJob`.
 The idCount integer in ReCLIne is stored directly without the use of any wrapper class.

 The diagram below shows the structure of the JSON file.
-Applicants are stored in an array in the "applicant" property, while Jobs are stored in an array in "jobs".
+Applicants are stored in an array in the "applicants" property, while Jobs are stored in an array in "jobs".

 <img src="images/Storage.png" width="450" />